nsacyber/HIRS/package/win/tcg-rim-tool/README.md

 1- Unzip "ZIP_Files"

+2- open powershell as administrator and navigate to the hirstools folder.

+3- run the following command: ```powershell -ExecutionPolicy Bypass -File '.\create_hirstools_desktop_shortcut.ps1'```

-2- Run the install file under ```hirstools\IntsallTools.bat``` a HIRS_tools shortcut should appear on your desktop
+4- double-click the HIRS_tools shortcut on your desktop.

-3- Double click HIRS_tools.lnk shortcut and HIRS terminal should open.

 To run the rim tool try the following commands: